War poetry: Ancient times

-Posthomerica

 The events between the cremation of Hector and the Fall of Troy are expanded upon in the 4th century epic poem Posthomerica, by Quintus of Smyrna.
-His materials are borrowed from the cyclic poems from which Virgil's Aeneid also drew, in particular the Aethiopis (Coming of Memnon) and the Iliupersis (Destruction of Troy) of Arctinus of Miletus, the now-lost Heleneis of Philodoppides and the Ilias Mikra (Little Iliad) of Lesches.
-Quintus's work is closely modelled on Homer.
-For a long time, Quintus' work was considered inferior to Homer; however, it is now understood how inventively and creatively Quintus is responding to Homeric epic.

-Pre-Islamic Persia

-Ayadgar-i Zariran

-Although its author is unknown, Ayadgar-i Zariran meaning "Memorial of Zarer", is a war poem which was preserved by Zoroastrian priests after the Muslim conquest of Persia.
+In pre-Islamic Persia, the war poem Ayadgar-i Zariran ('Memorial of Zarer') was composed; it was preserved by Zoroastrian priests after the Muslim conquest of Persia.
 In its surviving manuscript form, "The Memorial of Zarer" represents one of the earliest surviving works of Iranian literature and the only surviving epic poem in Pahlavi.
 Historically, Iranian epic poems such as this one were composed and sung by travelling minstrels, who in pre-Islamic and Zoroastrian times were a fixture of Iranian society.

-The poem of about 346 lines is a tale of the death in battle of the mythical hero Zarer and of the subsequent revenge for his death.
-The figures and events of the poem's story expand upon mythological characters and events alluded to in the Gathas, which are the autobiographical hymns that are attributed to the prophet Zoroaster.

-Shahnameh
+Early medieval period

 Ferdowsi's 11th century Shahnameh ("Book of Kings") retells the mythical and to some extent the historical past of the Persian Empire from the creation of the world until the Muslim conquest in the 7th century.
 It is one of the world's longest epic poems created by a single poet, and the national epic of Greater Iran.
-Ferdowsi is celebrated as one of the most influential figures of Persian literature and one of the greatest in the history of literature.
 The Shahnameh also contains many works of war poetry.

-According to New Formalist poet and professor Dick Davis, who has translated Ferdowsi's whole epic into English, the lament over the Muslim conquest by the former court poet of Yazdegerd III, the last Zoroastrian King of Kings, remains an iconic poem within Iranian literature and culture and is still quoted as a criticism of political leaders who are considered to be governing the Iranian people badly.